fengjixuchui/UEFI_BinDiff/README.md

-# UEFI Modules Analysing with BinDiff IDA plugin
+# UEFI modules analysing with BinDiff IDA plugin

 ## Table of Contents